About Sabrina Soto | |

 Sabrina initially dreamed of becoming a professional baker.
 However, she followed in her mother’s footsteps and became a designer while also working as a licensed realtor.
 She still enjoys baking and cooking often and shares her culinary exploits on Instagram.

 She’s now a regular design consultant on numerous shows.
-Besides hosting shows on HGTV, she has appeared in other shows on the network as well as The Wendy Williams Show, GMA, Today, The Rachel Ray Show, The View, and more.
+Besides hosting shows on HGTV, she has appeared in other shows on the network as well as on The Wendy Williams Show, GMA, Today, The Rachel Ray Show, The View, and more.
 Her designed spaces have also made a splash on the pages of Esquire, Elle Decor, Time, Huffington Post, Variety, and The New York Post.

 Sabrina’s mom is now retired and a hands-on grandma to Sabrina and Natasha’s kids.
 Since her mother is no longer decorating, Sabrina gave her mom’s home a makeover as a Mother’s Day present in 2014.